Chart Color Schemes

 Infrastructure

-Montrose has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally
+Montrose has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 16 projects likely impacting the area.
-Key projects include Homes Tasmania Social Housing Program, MONA Hotel Development, Homes Tasmania Affordable Housing Units - Glenorchy, and Glenorchy War Memorial Pool Redevelopment.
-The following list details those most relevant.
+The performance of a region is significantly affected by changes in local infrastructure.
+AreaSearch has identified 16 projects that could impact this area.
+Notable ones include the Homes Tasmania Social Housing Program, MONA Hotel Development, Homes Tasmania Affordable Housing Units - Glenorchy, and Glenorchy War Memorial Pool Redevelopment.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.